Microsoft's Voluntary Retirement Program: New Details

 What Is Microsoft’s New Voluntary Retirement Program?

-If you accept, you can leave the company with your payout and healthcare benefits in hand.
-If you decline, you remain in your current role.
+• If you accept, you can leave the company with your payout and healthcare benefits in hand.
+All you have to do is sign a Voluntary Retirement Separation Agreement and Release (VRSAR) between June 9 and June 22.

 While Microsoft is calling this a retirement program, employees who take the deal are not barred from working elsewhere.
 If you aren’t ready to retire, you can always accept the payout and get a job elsewhere.